-The 7-year Careers Programme links (in different ways at different times) to our School Values and is intertwined with the other 7 Personal Development strands as well as to other statutory aspects of our educational provision such as PSHE and Character Education.
+The 7-year Careers Programme links (in different ways at different times) to our School Values (e.g. Responsibility) and is intertwined with the other 7 Personal Development strands as well as to other statutory aspects of our educational provision such as PSHE and Character Education.

-Pupils with special educational needs or disabilities (SEND) or who are not able to access the mainstream Careers Programme for any other reason (e.g. ACEs).
+Pupils with special educational needs or disabilities (SEND) or who may not access the mainstream Careers Programme in the same way as other students (e.g. ACEs).

-Where possible the majority of pupils with SEND or other needs will follow the same careers programme that meets the Gatsby Benchmarks as their classmates, with adjustments and additional support as needed.
+Pupils with SEND or other needs follow the same careers programme that meets the Gatsby Benchmarks as their classmates, with adjustments and additional support as needed.